 Early treatment of developmental delays can help children improve their skills and learn new skills.
 If you are worried about your child's development, talk with your child's doctor.
 Below are the ages and types of developmental testing that your child should get.

-Get your copy of the screening chart at www.onlineordersff.com/images/pdfs/26027.pdf
+For a copy of HHSC screening chart, go to:://www.onlineordersff.com/images/pdfs/26027.pdf.